doukutsu-rs/doukutsu-rs/README.md

 #### Data files

-doukutsu-rs project does not re-distribute any copyrighted files.
+This repo does not redistribute any copyrighted files.

 The engine should work fine with [CSE2-Enhanced](https://github.com/Clownacy/CSE2) or [NXEngine(-evo)](https://github.com/nxengine/nxengine-evo) modified freeware data files and [Cave Story+](https://www.nicalis.com/games/cavestory+) (Nicalis commercial release, loading is supported, features are implemented in clean room way, using guess work or stuff already being inside the engine) data files.